 When bilingual people are in a situation where they need or want to use those and the right one just doesn’t come up, they end up mixing them… matar dos pajaros con un hueso?

-Act like you don’t understand foreign languages, but you do
+Act like you understand Nothing but you do

 Appearance can be deceiving.
 You won’t know one’s ability until you know them.
 It’s like the Korean TV show called I Can See Your Voice where the guest singer chooses who among the participants can sing and can’t sing.
 Usually, they get it right but most of the time it’s the other way around.

-When you’re surrounded with bilingual, multilingual or polyglot, I guess it’s easy to pretend like you don’t speak the language they speak.
+When you’re surrounded by bilingual, multilingual, or polyglots, I guess it’s easy to pretend like you don’t speak the language they speak.
 Why?

 Write social media status in foreign languages